 About the Parliament in Budapest

 The Parliament has 691 rooms, 28 entrances, ten courtyards, and 29 staircases.
-During a tour of the building, you only see a few important ones, like the Chamber of Peers and the Lounge of the Chamber of Peers.
+During a tour of the building, you only see a few, such as the Chamber of Peers and the Lounge of the Chamber of Peers.
 Moreover, you see the Dome Hall and the Grand Staircase.

 The Chamber of Peers’ correct name is the former Chamber of Peers.
 Nowadays, used for meetings and conferences.
-The next room you enter is the Lounge of the Chamber of Peers.
-A part of the complex that is filled with Hungarian art.
+The next room you enter, is the Lounge of the Chamber of Peers, filled with Hungarian art.
 The Dome Hall is the center of the Parliament and the symbolic center of Hungary.
-This hall is where you find the oldest coronation regalia in Europe.
+In this hall you find the oldest coronation regalia in Europe.
 Finally, the Grand Staircase is described as the most breathtaking part of the building.
 This covered in splendor staircase leads from the main entrance to the Dome Hall.
 Your eyes feast on the excessive amount of majestic decoration surrounding you while you walk over the red carpet.